Shriners Children’s Open history, results and past winners

 The event, which was first played in 1984, originally started out as the Panasonic Las Vegas Pro-Celebrity Classic.
 The tournament became a pro-only event after Year 1.

-Over the first 21 years years, the event was been played as a 90-hole event and was site to Tiger Woods' first PGA Tour win in 1996.
+Over its first 21 years, the event was played as a 90-hole event and was site to Tiger Woods' first PGA Tour win in 1996.
 The event moved to a 72-hole event in 2004.

 Furyk won the event three times, the most of any player in event history.
 Kevin Na is the only other player to win it more than once.